SC Picture Project | Palmetto Trail

-The Palmetto Trail is made up of a wide variety of trails – from urban bike trails and greenways to Revolutionary War battlefields and hiking trails.
-Once completed, this will be one of only sixteen cross-state trails in the country.
+The Palmetto Trail is made up of a variety of trail types – from urban bike trails and greenways to Revolutionary War battlefields, and in fact connects many trails that already existed.
+Once completed, it will be one of only 16 cross-state trails in the country.

 Palmetto Trail Info